-Staking introduced a new experience for wealth creators, allowing anyone to generate passive income.
+Staking introduced a new experience for coin holders, allowing anyone to put their assets to work and potentially see them grow.
 However, liquid staking has taken the system even further.
-Some of the benefits of liquid staking are its mobility.
+One of the benefits of liquid staking is its mobility.

-Locking funds for a long period can become a bad investment decision due to the volatile nature of crypto assets.
+Locking funds for a long period can become a bad financial decision due to the volatile nature of crypto assets.
 When digital currencies are locked, their valuation also changes based on the underlying asset’s performance.
-If a bear market is in full swing, staking, in the traditional sense, could result in a loss for an investor.
-However, with liquid staking, investors can easily withdraw a tokenized version and deposit it in more income-generation systems to cover such losses.
+If a bear market is in full swing, staking, in the traditional sense, could result in a loss for a user.
+However, with liquid staking, users can easily withdraw a tokenized version and deposit it in more income-generating systems to cover such losses.

 Another benefit is the multiple income streams liquid staking affords.
 Stakers can easily lock their funds on one platform and use a tokenized version as collateral to get crypto-backed loans.
-These loans can then be deposited on higher yield-bearing accounts, thereby providing more turnover on one investment.
-This makes liquid staking a huge favorite amongst DeFi-facing investors.
+These loans can then be deposited on higher growth accounts, thereby providing more turnover.
+This makes liquid staking a huge favorite among DeFi-facing users.